Sony WH-1000XM5 vs Apple AirPods Max: which noise-cancelling headphones are better?

 Apple AirPods Max on a desktop next to plants

-The AirPod Max's USP is spatial audio technology (Image credit: What Hi-Fi?)
+The AirPod Max's best feature is its spatial audio technology (Image credit: What Hi-Fi?)

-The WH-1000XM5 support the more fledgling Sony 360 Reality Audio immersive (music-only) format and are loaded with useful features including Adaptive Sound Control, which automatically switches noise-cancelling listening modes depending on your location (more on that below); Speak-to-Chat, which allows you to talk to someone while the headphones are still on your head; and LDAC Bluetooth for high-quality wireless transmission with a compatible Android device.
+The WH-1000XM5 support the more fledgling Sony 360 Reality Audio immersive (music-only) format, but the effect isn't quite as compelling.
+More useful is their Adaptive Sound Control technology, which automatically switches noise-cancelling listening modes depending on your location (more on that in the noise cancellation section below), and their Speak-to-Chat feature, which allows you to talk to someone while the headphones are still on your head.

-Finally, the Sony XM5 have Bluetooth multipoint so they can be paired with two devices simultaneously.
-The Apple AirPods Max don't have Bluetooth multipoint, although they can switch between multiple Apple devices.
+The Sony XM5 also have Bluetooth Multipoint so they can be paired with two devices simultaneously – ideal if you want to connect a laptop for playing music and a phone for taking calls.
+The AirPods Max don't support Bluetooth Multipoint, although they can switch between multiple Apple devices.

 **Winner: draw**